Pragma Engine Architecture Overview #

 Social and Game Shards #

-Pragma nodes operate in two operating modes, “Social” or “Game”.
-The Social node runs Accounts, Friends, and Presence services.
-The Accounts service is responsible for cross-platform accounts, platform authentication, and signing Pragma session tokens for both Game and Social gateways.
-Multiple Game Titles can be registered with the Accounts service for multi-title studios and publishers.
+Social nodes are responsible for managing cross-platform accounts, platform authentication, and signing Pragma session tokens for both Game and Social nodes.
+Multiple Game Titles can be registered within the Accounts service to support multi-title studios and publishers.

 Authentication #